 When I got married in 1991, my husband and I had the same ideals of what we wanted our family life to be like.
-Even though I grew up in the city, in Omaha, and he grew up on a farm in rural Iowa, we were raised very much the same.
+Even though I grew up in the city, in Omaha, Nebraska, and he grew up on a farm in rural Iowa, we were raised very much the same.

 We appreciated that our family sat down at night to eat dinner together, and those big family get-togethers with our grandparents, aunts, uncles and cousins, didn’t just happen on the holidays.
 We wanted this for our kids, too.